feranick/EnvMonitor/README.md

     Black -> pin9
     Yellow -> pin10

+This sensors require high frequency edge detection that is not supported by the rpi.gpio library.
+While that might change, in the meantime we rely on the [pigpio library](http://abyz.co.uk/rpi/pigpio/), a library for low level GPIO operations.
+This is based on [this repo](https://github.com/andy-pi/weather-monitor)

 ## Software Installation
 	sudo apt-get update
 	sudo apt-get install build-essential python3-pip python3-dev python3-smbus git python3-rpi.gpio